logo

 Email: lmccmendoza@yahoo.com

 Lauren McClelland Mendoza comes from a family with a deep love of storytelling and books.
-Folks who know her best will tell you she began telling as soon as she could put together a sentence.
-She has told in elementary and preschools in Fairfield and Westchester counties for longer than she'd like to admit.
-Luckily, she has a regular weekly outlet for her passion, telling to preschoolers at the Greenwich Library.
-Her most loyal, enthusiastic, and honest audience is her daughter Sara and husband Baltazar.
+Folks who know her best will let you know that she began telling practically as soon as she could put together a sentence.
+Lauren has told in elementary and preschools as well as Tellabrations in across Connecticut and also in Westchester County, New York.
+Luckily, she has a regular outlet for her passion, telling to children at the Greenwich Library.
+Her most loyal, enthusiastic, and honest audiences are her 2 dogs and her husband!

 Go to Top